Meet our Team of Thriveworks Franklin Counselors

 Greg Handel, Ph.D.

-He is an ordained minister who believes in treating the whole person, acknowledging that any individual is more than the sum of their parts.
-However, he respects each individual’s beliefs and sees having a complete understanding of an individual’s point of view as a necessary part of the therapeutic.
+Greg is also an ordained minister who believes in treating the whole person, acknowledging that any individual is more than the sum of their parts.
+However, he respects each individual’s beliefs and sees having a complete understanding of an individual’s point of view as a necessary part of counseling.

 He also believes that we all, at some point in our lives, experience periods of emotional suffering and brokenness.
 Therefore, at some point in our lives, we all need support from others.
 Greg often pulls from his own life experiences to identify with each individual and guide them through the healing process.